jz393/jz393.github.io/writing/why-i-left-google-deepmind.md

 I'm Jane, a former software and machine learning engineer at [Google](https://about.google/) and [DeepMind](https://deepmind.google/).
-After four years at Alphabet, along with two internships during college, I left this past summer.
+I spent a total of four years there, preceded by two college summers, before deciding to leave.
 I'll talk more about my background, the general pros and cons of Google/DeepMind, my reasons for leaving, and my next steps.
 Thanks to Deedy's [post](https://debarghyadas.com/writes/why-i-left-google/) for structural inspiration.

 ## My time at Google